Bundesliga transfer blog: Leverkusen steal march on Leipzig in race to sign Patrik Schick | DW | 27.08.2020

 Done deal: Yann Mvogo — Leipzig to PSV Eindhoven

 Leipzig have announced a quick fire double involving Swiss international Mvogo, who has signed a two-year contract extension with the club and agreed to a two-year loan deal with PSV.
-With Peter Gulasci the undisputed No1, the 26-year-old is desperate for more first-team opportunities.
+With Peter Gulacsi the undisputed No. 1, the 26-year-old is desperate for more first-team opportunities.

 Wolfsburg have completed their second signing of the summer with 20-year-old Lacroix joining the Wolves on a four-year deal from Ligue 2 side Sochaux.
 "With Maxence we're continuing along the path of brigning talented, young and hungry players," said sporting director Marcel Schäfer.